San123san/leetcode-cpp/notes.md

 return max

 In this code, unordered_map.find(key) != unordered_map.end() checks if a specific key exists in the map.
 If the key is found, it returns the corresponding value; otherwise, it means the key is not present in the map.
 This allows for efficient lookups and insertions, ensuring average O(1) time complexity.

+Key Signs You Might Need Sliding Window:
+You are working with contiguous subarrays.
+You need to minimize or maximize something (difference, sum, product, etc.) over a range of elements.
+The problem involves a range (difference, sum, or other metric) and asks for the smallest/largest possible value over that range.